 - 30. Oldham Council is committed to tackling positively the socio-economic and health inequalities associated with low pay.
-Since April 2012, the Council has implemented a Local Living Wage initially of £7.11 per hour, increasing to £7.24 per hour in April 2013 and then, from April 2015, to £7.86 per hour in accordance with the National Living Wage for 2015.
+Since April 2012, the Council has implemented a Local Living Wage initially of £7.11 per hour, increasing to £7.24 per hour in April 2013 and then, from April 2015, to £7.86 per hour in accordance with the Living Wage for 2015, as advocated by the Living Wage Foundation.
 The Council retains this commitment subject to an ongoing financial impact assessment. - 31.
 Full time hours at Oldham Council are 36 hours and 40 minutes per week. - 32.
 The relationship between the rate of pay for the lowest paid and the Chief Executive is determined by the processes used for determining pay and grading structures, as set out earlier in this policy statement.
-This relationship is expressed as a ratio in Table 3, which also shows the multiple between the median full time equivalent earnings and the earnings of the Chief Executive.
-Oldham Council has a commitment that the ratio between its highest earner, the Chief Executive and those who are the lowest paid, on the National Living Wage, will not exceed 1:11. - 33.
-As part of its overall and ongoing monitoring of alignment with external pay markets, both within and outside the sector, the Council will use available benchmark information as appropriate.
+This relationship is expressed as a ratio in Appendix 5 (Table 3), which also shows the multiple between the median full time equivalent earnings and the earnings of the Chief Executive.
+Oldham Council has a commitment that the ratio between its highest earner, the Chief Executive, and those who are the lowest paid, will not exceed 1:11.

+33. As part of its overall and ongoing monitoring of alignment with external pay markets, both within and outside the sector, the Council will use available benchmark information as appropriate.